By Cynthia Chung

 Although Bohr was the most outspoken on the subject, the reality was that the greater majority of the scientists working on the Manhattan Project were of a similar accord.
 From the first, discussions had been held between the scientists and the military as to the question of how long a lead time America would have.

 If the bomb could be kept secret for a number of years, it was the thinking among the military (excepting General Marshall) that there was no need to tell Russia.
 But if it could not be, and the scientists were agreed that it could not be, that the extremely dangerous matter of an arms race had to be faced.

 The other complication was that even if secrecy could be maintained for a few years, it would still jeopardize the trust of the Russians, and could potentially threaten the U.S.-Russia alliance.
-The ultimate question was thus whether the Russians were to be considered a “friend” or “foe” on the subject of nuclear energy.
+The ultimate question was thus whether the Russians were to be ultimately considered a “friend” or “foe”.

 Churchill would write, “Even six months will make a difference should it come to a show-down with Russia.”
 (4)

 Churchill was always convinced that such a day would inevitably come, when the Russians would militarily attack Britain, it is interesting that he never seemed to reflect on his own possible role in bringing such a thing about.